This page provides information about the use of personal information provided by applicants for employment with the University of Connecticut.

 Your personal data will be processed and handled by the University of Connecticut in accordance with its policies and applicable laws, and with the principles of fairness, lawfulness, transparency, purpose limitation, accuracy, storage limitation, integrity and confidentiality and accountability, as well as the utmost protection of your privacy.
 Sensitive data regarding health conditions or judicial data will only be processed for purposes of protecting your safety or fulfilling obligations established by law.

 How can I access my personal information?

 You have the right to access the personal information that is maintained about you by the University of Connecticut.
 You also have the right to ask us to correct any inaccurate personal information we maintain about you, to delete personal information subject to applicable record retention requirements, or in some instances to otherwise restrict our processing, or to object to processing or to receive an electronic copy of the personal information you provided to us.
-Please contact the University’s Office of Privacy Protection & Management at firstname.lastname@example.org for more information or to exercise these rights.
+Please contact the University’s Privacy Officer at firstname.lastname@example.org for more information or to exercise these rights.